PTB-M4D/docker_tematres_image/README.md

 # Build process
 The build process is comprised of few steps.

-## Install Git
+## Install *curl* and *unzip*
-First update the package sources and install curl and unzip (lines 5-7).
+First update the package sources and install *curl* and *unzip* (lines 5-7).

 ## Download the application
 Pull the current stable version of the application from [sourceforge.net](https://sourceforge.net/projects/tematres/files/latest/download) using `curl` (lines 8-15), unzip and delete the downloaded file.
-Afterwards rearrange there folder structure.
+Afterwards rearrange the folder structure.

 ## Copy script to enable application set up
 Copy [docker-entrypoint.sh](./docker-entrypoint.sh) to the root directory of the image to enable the setup process of the database connection on container startup.

+## Make sure the data is persistent

+To make sure, that the TemaTres files are not overridden by a volume but populate a volume as expected, we make `/opt/tematres`' content available to the outside world.

 # Environment variables
 During container start there are several mandatory and optional environment